 By José Alberto Hermosillo

 The Swiss/French co-production is a fascinating and honest portrait of the world of gymnastics and what athletes must do to participate in international competitions.
-Young female athletes go under an intense "military" training conjoined with a tumultuous external political environment affecting their mental health and well-being.
+Young female athletes undergo intense “military” training conjoined with a tumultuous external political environment affecting their mental health and well-being.

 |Elie Grappe, "Olga" director at COLCOA.
 Photo José Alberto Hermosillo.
 Festival in LA ©2021|

-Fortunately for the director, project, and viewers - she is both a professional actor and a professional athlete accustomed to competing in large-scale arenas.
+First-time French director Elie Grappe pulls off a compelling work.
+Fortunately for the director, project, and viewers - she is both a professional actor and athlete accustomed to competing in large-scale arenas.

-Elie Grappe gave enough space to the young actresses to display their emotions.
-He wanted to show their passion, desires, and true nature right from the beginning.
-The story focuses on a young girl with a strong body in an athletic complexion who is ready for an international championship.
+Elie Grappe gave enough space to the young actresses to display their emotions, as he wanted to show their passion, desires, and true nature right from the beginning.
+The story focuses on a young girl with a strong body and an athletic complexion, ready for an international championship.

 functional and spacious settings, clearly intended to endow his first feature